New date: 27.10.2021

-The concert of Salvadore Sobral initially scheduled for the 29th of March 2020 has to be postponed to the 26th of November 2020.
+The concert of SALVADOR SOBRAL initially scheduled for the 29th of March and postponed to the 26th of November 2020 has finally been postponed to the 27th of October 2021.
 All tickets bought for this show remain valid.
-Thank you for your understanding.
-The latest info on the current situation can be found here: http://smarturl.it/rockhal-covid-19
+We thank you for your understanding and hope to see you back soon at the Rockhal!

 The Lisbon born Salvador Sobral emerged, fully formed, into the spotlight when his entry, Amar Pelos Dois, won the Eurovision Song Contest in 2017 with the competition’s highest ever winning score.
 The following year when he performed again at Eurovision, in a duet with Brazil’s Caetano Veloso, he hinted at the serious musical chops behind his sudden fame.